Sample plan

 Packing

-- · Slip-on shoes — you'll remove them at temples and any traditional restaurant
+- · Slip-on shoes — you'll remove them at temples, traditional restaurants, and jjimjilbang saunas; lace-ups will annoy you

-- · A small umbrella — Seoul gets sudden showers most months
+- · A small umbrella — Seoul gets sudden showers most months, and the June–July monsoon is the wettest

-- · Hand wipes — street food + no napkins
+- · Hand wipes and pocket sanitizer — street food + public restrooms without paper are a real combination

 - · An empty stomach on day 1 — you will not stop eating